No Greenwashing! We break it all down in this Q&A

 Natural materials struggle to decompose in landfill sites because there is very little moisture or soil present.
 This means that the microorganisms needed for breaking materials down are very thin on (or, to be more precise, under) the ground.
 What’s more, because waste is so tightly compacted at landfill sites, oxygen levels (needed by the micro-organisms to survive and work their magic) are also very low.

-How Can I Dispose of My Compostable Packaging?
+How Can I Dispose of Planglow's Packaging?

 Do Any of Your Products Contain Plastics?